-An example of the latter is the documentation by Poret-Peterson et al. (submitted) of methane production and consumption in a small hot spring at the edge of Obsidian Pool by combining stable isotope labeling with gene extraction and enumeration.
-In particular, we have found an active methane cycle in a slightly acidic hot spring (pH ~6; T=~67oC) using activity assays (tracing the conversion of methane to carbon dioxide) and molecular analyses (detection of transcripts of metabolic genes for methanogenesis and methanotrophy).
+Following the Microbial Carbon Cycle – An example of the intersection of the C cycle with energy uptake is the documentation by Poret-Peterson et al. (now in revision) of methane production and consumption in a small hot spring at the edge of Obsidian Pool by combining stable isotope labeling with gene extraction and enumeration.
+In particular, we have found an active methane cycle in a slightly acidic hot spring (pH ~6; T=~67°C) using activity assays (tracing the conversion of methane to carbon dioxide) and molecular analyses (detection of transcripts of metabolic genes for methanogenesis and methanotrophy).
 These results help to quantify how methanotrophic bacteria act as ‘biological filters’ for methane produced by archaea, and emphasize the dynamics of the methane cycle in continental hot springs.

-Quantifying the Microbial Iron Cycle – Life in the highest-temperature portions of hot spring ecosystems depends on geochemical sources of energy rather than photosynthesis.
-In acidic springs the oxidation and reduction of iron are among the ways that microbes gain energy available in geochemical disequilibria.
-ASU graduate student Brian St. Clair is actively quantifying rates of abiotic and biological iron transformations with field experiments in Yellowstone and elsewhere.
-His experimental design allows him to quantify reaction rates in killed controls, as well as rates in amended and unamended microcosms.
-Consistent with other lab studies, St. Clair finds that the abiotic rate of iron oxidation becomes increasingly rapid with increasing pH eventually creating conditions where biological iron oxidation can not compete.
+Quantifying the Microbial Iron Cycle – ASU graduate student Brian St. Clair continued his research to actively quantify rates of abiotic and biological iron transformations, with field experiments in Yellowstone and elsewhere.
+This work, described in prior years’ reports, continues to reveal that the abiotic rate of iron oxidation becomes increasingly rapid with increasing pH eventually creating conditions where biological iron oxidation cannot compete.
 Similarly, the abiotic rate of iron reduction increases with decreasing pH, such that microbes are unable to compete with the abiotic rate at extremely acidic conditions.
 The interplay of these abiotic reaction rates creates a zone of microbial habitability for the iron cycle in hot springs between pH values of roughly 1.5 and 5.
 In most locations, where there is strong visual evidence of iron oxidation (extensive red ferric oxyhydroxide staining) the rate of microbial iron reduction rivals that of microbial oxidation, implying that the geologic accumulation of iron biominerals may result from a slight shift of the redox cycle balance toward oxidation over time.
-Results were presented in a talk at the Fall 2013 AGU meeting.
+Latest results were presented in a poster at the Fall 2014 AGU meeting.

 The Transition to Photosynthesis – The transition to photosynthesis is the single most profound change in hot spring ecosystems.
-On one side the productivities of microbial communities are limited by the amount of geochemical energy provided by disequilibria, while on the other where sunlight is also used as an energy source community productivities are limited by nutrient supplies (Boyd et al., 2012).
+On one side the productivities of microbial communities are limited by the amount of geochemical energy provided by disequilibria, while on the other where sunlight is also used as an energy source community productivities may be limited by nutrient supplies.
 The multifaceted geochemical and biochemical transitions at the photosynthetic fringe are the focus of coordinated elemental, isotopic, molecular, and modeling studies by Shock and co-workers.
 The goal is to link the transformations they have begun to document in lipids, proteins, pigments and inorganic compositions along hot spring outflow channels that cross the photosynthetic fringe.
-Major developments include using metastable equilibrium calculations to characterize the shift in energy supplies.
-This work builds on thermodynamic calculations pioneered by Dick and Shock (2013), who employed metagenomic data reported by Swingley et al. (2012).
-ASU post-doctorate student Alysia Cox is extracting proteins from biofilm samples from either side of the photosynthetic fringe guided by metagenomic data from the same samples.
-At the same time, ASU graduate students Grayson Boyer and Kris Fecteau are extracting lipids and pigments, respectively, from the same samples.
-This type of integrated study is unprecedented, especially nested in a suite of >70 other geochemical measurements.
-Among these are determinations of the abundance and chemical speciation of Hg by Fecteau, who is testing whether Hg toxicity suppresses the transition to photosynthesis in some locations.
-A new proposal to NASA-Exobiology based on preliminary results is pending.
+Major developments include using metastable equilibrium calculations (Dick & Shock, 2013) to characterize the shift in energy supplies.
+This year, ASU post-doc Alysia Cox worked to analyze proteins extracted from biofilm samples from either side of the photosynthetic fringe guided by metagenomic data from the same samples, while ASU graduate students Grayson Boyer and Kris Fecteau examined lipids and pigments, respectively, extracted from the same samples.
+Fecteau continued his examination of the abundance and chemical speciation of Hg, to see if Hg toxicity suppresses the transition to photosynthesis in some locations.
+Results were reported at the Fall 2014 AGU meeting.

 PROJECT MEMBERS:Everett Shock